-(2) (3) No Limitation on Use of ADR Alternatives.
+(2) No Limitation on Use of ADR Alternatives.
 Nothing herein is intended to prevent the parties from agreeing to use another dispute resolution alternative, subject to court approval as required by this rule.
-Nothing herein shall limit the ability of consentof parties to enter into arbitration agreements that are otherwise valid and enforceable under the Federal Arbitration Act, 9 U.S.C. § 1 et seq., RCW 7.04.010 et seq., or other comparable authority.

 INDIVIDUALIZED TRIAL PROGRAM

 The court encourages parties to consider agreeing to an individualized trial.
 The Individualized Trial Program is meant to offer an abbreviated, efficient and cost-effective litigation and trial alternative.
 Subject to the approval of the assigned judge, the following procedures shall govern.
 "Individualized Trial" means a consensual, binding trial before a jury or before a judge with limited discovery and limited rights to appeal.
 Recognizing that individualized trial procedures are most efficient when tailored to the specific needs of a case, the parties may propose modifications to this rule, subject to the approval of the judge.